About Us

 Bio

 As a 2002 Brimmer graduate, David loves working at his alma mater.
-Before starting at Brimmer in 2014, David taught history and journalism for six years at Palmer Trinity, a private school in Miami, Fla.
 He seeks to help students reach their fullest potential by encouraging them to take risks and learn from failure.
 His biggest goal is to help students take ownership of the learning, while making plain the real-world relevance of skills and knowledge.
+As Adviser to The Gator, among the most award-winning student news sites in the nation, David is most passionate about elevating student voice through ethical reporting and and decision-making.

 • Photo of Sue Cuyler